• Home

 What is a finance dashboard in Excel?
 It’s a powerful tool that brings all your financial data into one place.
 Businesses that use dashboards report 20% faster responses to economic issues.
 Organizing numbers into clear visuals simplifies decision-making.

-A finance dashboard in Excel helps track key metrics such as revenue, expenses, and cash flow.
+A balance sheet dashboard in Excel helps track key metrics such as revenue, expenses, and cash flow.
 It uses financial graphs and charts in Excel to turn raw data into actionable insights.

 Finance Dashboard in Excel